 To be entitled to PIP, a person must pass through 3 hurdles:

-General Eligibility Criteria (this criteria includes having been within the UK for 12 months etc.)
+- The General Eligibility Criteria (this criteria includes having lived within the UK for 2 years etc.).

-Have a disability (checking to see if your disability/illness has or will last long enough to fall within their 12 month criteria)
+- Have a disability or condition which (check to see if your disability/illness has (or will) last long enough to fall within their 12 month criteria).

-Score enough descriptors (checking if you obtain enough points when comparing your disability to their disability list)
+- Score enough descriptors (check to see if you obtain enough points when comparing your disability/health condition to their Care and Mobility checklist)

-It is likely that you will have to go through a medical assessment for the DWP to consider whether you qualify for Personal Independence Payment (PIP).
+It is likely that you will have to go through a medical assessment for the DWP to consider whether you qualify for the PIP.

-If you are successful then you will be given an award which will be time limited for one or both components of Personal Independence Payment (PIP).
+If you are successful, then you will be given an award which will be time limited for one or both components of the PIP.